dev-academy-programme/concepts/redux/state.md

 export default ListOfAllThings
 ```

-In the function `connect()` returns, we pass the stateless component we want the data applied to (`ThingList` in our example).
+In the function that `connect()` returns, we pass the stateless component we want the data applied to (`ThingList` in our example above).
 But where does its data (props) come from?

 ### Mapping Redux state to React props